actions/actions-runner-controller/README.md

 Beware that a scale-down after a scale-up is deferred until `scaleDownDelaySecondsAfterScaleOut` elapses.
 Let's say you had configured `scaleDownDelaySecondsAfterScaleOut` of 60 seconds, 2 consequtive workflow jobs will result in immediately adding 2 runners.
 The 2 runners are removed only after 60 seconds.
 This basically gives you 60 seconds of a "grace period" that makes it possible for self-hosted runners to immediately run additional workflow jobs enqueued in that 60 seconds.

 You must not include `spec.metrics` like `PercentageRunnersBusy` when using this feature, as it is unnecessary.
-That is, if you've configured the webhook for `workflow_job`, it should be enough for all the scale-out need.
+That is, if you've configured the webhook for `workflow_job`, it should be enough for all your scale-out needs.

 #### Autoscaling to/from 0